-The bacterial flora creates a certain degree of acidity in the intestines that prevents other microorganisms from taking root.
+Your bacterial flora creates a specific level of acidity in your intestines that keeps other microorganisms from living there.

 Also read: Smoothie to Soothe and Heal the Intestines

-There are many factors that can alter or destroy the intestinal flora:
+There are many things that can change or destroy these bacteria:

 - Acidifying and processed foods, sugars, refined flours, fried foods and saturated fats.

 - Periods of stress.
 Stress always has a negative impact on your health.
-Changes in your intestinal flora weaken the body’s natural defenses and make it more vulnerable to disease.
+Changes in your intestinal flora weaken your body’s natural defenses.
+In turn, this makes you more vulnerable to disease.

 - Certain types of medications, like antibiotics, for example.

 What to eat to restore your intestinal flora